i30817/rhdndat/README.rst

 <https://github.com/i30817/rhdndat>`_.

-The project can be installed with pip3 but you'll have to provide your own xdelta executable in path (or current dir) for rhdndat-rn.
+rhdndat may fail to execute if your OS doesn't add the pip3 install dir ``~/.local/bin`` to the path - in windows, you'll want to check the option to “Add Python to PATH” when installing python.
+The project can be installed with pip3 but you'll have to provide your own xdelta executable in path (or current dir) for rhdndat-rn, in linux just installing xdelta3 from the repositories is enough, in windows, placing a executable for xdelta3 named ``xdelta3.exe`` in the python install `Scripts`` directory if you installed with the path option selected is enough.

 +--------+------------------------------------------------------------------------------+
 | github | ``pip3 install --user https://github.com/i30817/rhdndat/archive/master.zip`` |
 +--------+------------------------------------------------------------------------------+

- rhdndat may fail to execute if your OS doesn't add the pip3 install dir ``~/.local/bin`` to the path.
-In windows, you'll want to check the option to “Add Python to PATH” when installing python.

 Credits
 ---------